 An accurate way of pinpointing exactly how much alcohol has been ingested and when is now possible with SCRAM Continuous Alcohol Monitoring® (SCRAM CAM®).
 This device is a bracelet that is worn on the ankle and tests for the presence of alcohol in perspiration.
 It is the first device of its kind to detect the drinking of alcohol in real-time and the results are automatically gathered and uploaded to a base station.
 The base station could be located in the individual’s home, a solicitor’s office or anywhere convenient.
-A telephone line or internet connection is not essential but would be required for regular analysis and reporting.
+The base station is wireless and therefore a telephone line or internet connection is not essential to enable regular analysis and reporting.
 Incidents of drinking and tampering are recorded and made known weekly, monthly or at the end of the testing programme.

 The principle behind this transdermal form of testing is based on how the human body metabolises alcohol.
 Once alcohol is absorbed and distributed through the bloodstream, it is eliminated in various forms.
 About 1–2% of the alcohol that is consumed is eliminated through the skin in the form of perspiration.
 These transdermal emissions are sampled every 30 minutes.
 As such, the frequency and pattern of alcohol consumption can be easily shown.